Stephen Mulhern: Magic

 Mulhern has appeared on the Disney Channel and then on CITV alongside Holly Willoughby on Saturday Showdown.
 His television credits since have included The Quick Trick Show and more recently Tricky TV.
 In 2005, Mulhern created and presented the Channel 4 magic show Freaky.
 In 2006, he performed a magic routine in an episode of The Slammer and came in second place.
-The dance group Flawless, who went on to perform on Britain's Got Talent (a spin-off show of which Mulhern presents), came first.
+The dance group Flawless, who went on to perform on Britain's Got Talent (a spin-off show which Mulhern presents), came first.
 Mulhern's 2010 entertainment show Magic Numbers featured magic and illusions during the phone-in process.

-For his Tricky TV series, he used glamour models and bodybuilders, or viewers of the programme and their mothers.
-He also often uses female celebrities.
-Most notable of these is his former Saturday Showdown co-host Holly Willoughby, who has assisted him on many occasions in a variety of illusions including being sawn in half and beheaded with a guillotine.
-Other celebrity assistants have included the singers Katherine Jenkins, Rachel Stevens, Louise Redknapp and the actress Mischa Barton.